Merovex/innovators-reading-list/mattis.md

 1. Senior leadership is about strategic thinking.
 He said he sees few strategic leaders at his level (he's talking Generals across the military here).

-2. He believes strategic thinking is more inate in the U.S. due to crappy (his word) education.
+2. He believes strategic thinking is more innate in the U.S. due to crappy (his word) education.

 3. U.K. officers use 10 adjectives where a U.S. officer uses three in the same paragraph...his observation is that a broad vocabulary suggest a broad perspective.